calebreseau/CInjector/README.md

 CInjector is a x64 windows DLL injector.
 It has three injection methods:

-   * SetThreadContext: Writing a call to LoadLibraryA in the RIP register of the remote process so your DLL will be loaded.
+   * SetThreadContext: Writing a call to LoadLibraryA in the RIP register of the remote process main thread so your DLL will be loaded.
-   * QueueUserAPC: Same as SetThreadContext but using windows APIs
+   * QueueUserAPC: Same as SetThreadContext but using APC
    * RtlCreateUserThread: Load your DLL in a process that is running under a different user such as system processes.